Jadesprint/Doc-copy-script/README.md

 <!-- ACKNOWLEDGMENTS -->
 ## Acknowledgments

-Use this space to list resources you find helpful and would like to give credit to.
-I've included a few of my favorites to kick things off!

 * Python documentation because it is so clear I did this from scratch.
-That's baffling IMO.
+Found that baffling IMO.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>